Here’s how to take perfect ecommerce photography.

 Take Shots of the Product From All Angles

-The point of product photography is to show the product in the best light and to give consumers a good idea of what they can expect if they buy your product.
+The point of product images is to show the product in the best light and to give consumers a good idea of what they can expect if they buy your product.

 You want your images to show the product as clearly as possible so that they can make a favorable decision about buying your product.
-One glance and they can understand what your product is about.
+One glance and they can understand what your products are about.

 Bird’s-eye view will flatten depth and can be a good approach if you want to emphasize shape or a certain feature.

-Take shots of your product at a variety of angles.
+Take photos of your product at a variety of angles.
 At the very least, you should show the front and back of the product.

 Don’t forget to take shots that show the details of your product.
 Does the handknit sweater have a special pattern?
 Does the jewelry have stones in a particular color?